chrisgrieser/nvim-tinygit/README.md

 		mediumLen = 50,
 		maxLen = 72,

-		-- When conforming the commit message popup with an empty message, fill -- in this message. `false` to disallow empty commit messages. emptyFillIn = "chore", ---@type string|false
+		-- When conforming the commit message popup with an empty message, fill in -- this message.
+Set to `false` to disallow empty commit messages. emptyFillIn = "chore", ---@type string|false

+		-- Shows diffstats of the changes that are going to be committed.
+		-- (requires nvim-notify)
+		commitPreview = true,

 		conventionalCommits = {
 			enforce = false, -- disallow commit messages without a keyword -- stylua: ignore
-			keywords = { -- also used for the cycle-keywords via <Tab>
+			keywords = {
 				"fix", "feat", "chore", "docs", "refactor", "build", "test", "perf", "style", "revert", "ci", "break", "improv",
 			},
 		},

-		-- enable vim's builtin spellcheck for the commit message input field -- (configured to ignore capitalization and correctly consider camelCase) spellcheck = false,
+		-- enable vim's builtin spellcheck for the commit message input field.
+		-- (configured to ignore capitalization and correctly consider camelCase) spellcheck = false,